 Once the Petals Are Dried

-Once dried, you can store your roses like any other dried herb, taking care that no light reaches the petals.
+Use your dried rose petals in herbal teas.
 Since they have little to no flavor after they are dried, adding roses to a tea mixture is just for visual pleasure.
 They should be added with a light hand and blended well.

 You can make lovely ornaments with dried rose petals.
 Use them to coat Styrofoam balls that have been dipped in glue.
 These can be a nice addition to holiday tree with a natural theme.

 Place flattened petals between sheets of clear laminate and cut out bookmarks.
 These can be lovely small gifts or stocking stuffers.